poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 - If \(a > 1\) and \(b > 1\), the distribution is bell-shaped.
 - If \(a < 1\) and \(b < 1\), the distribution is U-shaped.

-Feel free to ask if you need more details or specific examples!